Leonowki/C-tilde/README.md

 *Final Project for CSC 112 - Programming Language*<br>
-## C~
+## Colang
-A C variant programming language that uses "~" as the closing for each line hence the C~ naming.
+A custom programming language which have taken inspiration from a bunch of other languages and trying to get that minimalist look!

 The language supports int and char declaration via 'nmbr' and 'chr' repsectively and keyword 'flex' for dynamic data typing because why not!

+**This project is for the completion of CSC 112 final requirements**
 <br>